 1975 – The MSE Department is formed by the merger of Ceramic Engineering and Metallurgical Engineering

-1996 – Graduate degrees in Ceramic Engineering and Metallurgical Engineering are discontinued, replaced by the MS and PhD in Materials Science and Engineering
+1996 – Graduate degrees in ceramic engineering and metallurgical engineering are discontinued, replaced by the MSE and PhD in Materials Science and Engineering

 2003 – Hoover Hall is dedicated and becomes the new home of MSE

-2011 – Dan Schechtman wins the Nobel Prize in Chemistry for his discovery of quasicrystals
+2011 – Dan Shechtman, MSE Professor, wins the Nobel Prize in Chemistry

-2012 – The department exceeds 200 undergraduate students for the first time
+2012 – Department exceeds 200 undergraduate students for the first time